HeirOfNorton/portfolio/competency-b.md

 The biggest differences, then, are the environments in which the libraries work, and the limits within which they have to function.
-Most obvious is their clientele, with public libraries like Roseville serving all ages and school libraries like Portola only serving the age groups that attend the connected school.
+Most obvious is their clientele, with public libraries like Roseville serving all ages and school libraries like P------ only serving the age groups that attend the connected school.
 Less obvious, though if anything more important, is the source and origin of their clientele.
 Public libraries generally serve their own neighborhoods, and can tailor their service to the demographics of those neighborhoods.
-The Portola Middle School, however, does not clearly serve the neighborhood in which it sits, since local economics have led to poorer student from out of town attending the school while the wealthier locals go elsewhere.
+The P------ Middle School, however, does not clearly serve the neighborhood in which it sits, since local economics have led to poorer student from out of town attending the school while the wealthier locals go elsewhere.
 Finally, there is a